-Even before they took over full ownership of the family’s dairy farm – Twin Brook Dairy in West Minot – in 2010, brothers Aaron and Adam Trundy had made cow comfort a top priority.
+Brothers Aaron and Adam own and operate Twin Brook Dairy, the 2015 Green Pasture Award Winner.
+Even before they took over full ownership of the family’s dairy farm, Twin Brook Dairy in West Minot, in 2010, brothers Aaron and Adam Trundy had made cow comfort a top priority.

 “The more comfortable they are, the better their milk production is and they’re happier,” Adam said.

-The herd has continued to grow (currently at 150 milk cows) and so have the facilities with the new freestall barn in 2010 – the same year the brothers officially took over ownership of the operation and established Twinbrook Dairy LLC- and another heifer barn this year as the former one houses dry cows and younger milk cows now.
+The herd has continued to grow to currently 150 milk cows.
+So have the facilities, with the new free-stall barn in 2010, the same year the brothers officially took ownership of the operation and established Twin Brook Dairy, LLC.
+Another heifer barn was built this year as the former one houses dry cows and younger milk cows now.

-Twinbrook belongs to the Agri-Mark Coop (Cabot), and the milk is shipped to HP Hood in Portland.
-The Trundys have successively won milk quality awards in the past several years, and the farm has a handful of cows that receive top production honors from DairyOne, the regional dairy herd improvement organization, each year.
+Twinbrook belongs to the Agri-Mark Coop (Cabot).
+The milk is shipped to HP Hood in Portland.
+The Trundys successively won milk quality awards in the past several years.
+The farm has a handful of cows that receive top production honors from DairyOne, the regional dairy herd improvement organization, each year.

-The farm is operated by a crew of four in addition to the two brothers, and their mother Susan does the books.
+The farm is operated by a crew of four in addition to the two brothers.
+Their mother, Susan, does the books.
 Adam also serves off the farm on the county Farm Service Agency committee.

 Some additional photos from around Twin Brook Farm: